hanabi/hanabi.github.io/docs/level_19/ignitions.md

   - they are not the clue-receiver and they can see that the "pushed" card is bad
   - they are the clue-receiver and they can determine that they are no more cards left to *Trash Push*

-#### A Trash Double Ignition
+#### Otherwise, a Trash Double Ignition

-- If the known trash clue cannot be either of these 2 things, then it communicates a *Trash Double Ignition*, meaning that two players on the team need to blind-play their *Finesse Position* card as any playable card.
+- If the known trash clue cannot be either of these two things, then it communicates a *Trash Double Ignition*.
-- In most circumstances, a *Trash Double Ignition* should be clear.
-This is because the two players with a playable card will each see that the clue giver should have clued the other playable card directly (instead of touching trash).
-- Sometimes, three players on the team will have playable cards on *Finesse Position*.
-If a *Trash Double Ignition* is performed in this case, similar to how an *Ambiguous Finesse* works, it will "get" the cards from the final two players.
-(Bob will do nothing because he sees that the *Trash Double Ignition* is on Cathy and Donald.)

-#### Skipping Bluff Seat

-- Rarely, if Bob has a playable card, a *Trash Double Ignition* can skip over Bob and affect Cathy and Donald.

 #### Conflict with Bad Chop Move Ejection